twobob/twobob.github.io/_posts/2021-03-08-Python_WPM.md

 			print(filename, 'skipped')
 ```

-and the mean average is obvisouly just the amount of words in total over the duration.
+and the mean average is obviously just the amount of words in total over the duration.
 we can grab the duration like so:

 ```python